North Pacific Observer Vessel/Plant Operator FAQ

 For example, if you have 5,000 lb of IFQ available in 4A, and 3,000 lb of IFQ available in 4C, you could begin fishing in 4C, and retain up to 3,000 lb of halibut in 4C and then move over to area 4A.
 You could only fish 2,000 lb of your IFQ available in 4A because anything more would put you over your 5,000 lb available.
 If you opted to fish area 4A first and got more than 3,000 lb in 4A, you could not move to 4C.

 If you want to harvest all 8,000 lb from both areas combined on one trip you must have an observer or EM system onboard.
 You would only be able to harvest all of your IFQ in both areas if that trip was selected for observer coverage.
 This is because Federal IFQ regulations at 50 CFR 679.7(f)(4) prohibit you from retaining IFQ halibut in excess of your unharvested IFQ for each regulatory area, unless you have an observer or EM system onboard your vessel.

-Beginning in 2018, vessels selected to participate in the Electronic Monitoring pool may use EM to fish in multiple IFQ areas.
+Vessels selected to participate in the fixed gear electronic monitoring pool may use EM to fish in multiple IFQ areas.